-Gunnel Sahlin belongs in the top echelon of Glass Designers in Sweden.
+Gunnel Sahlin belongs in the top echelon of glass artists in Sweden.
 Having studied textiles at Konstfack, Gunnel’s first job was designing textiles at Katja of Sweden in New York, after which by an unexpected turn of events led her to design glass for Kosta Boda for the next 22 years.
 The first thing that strikes you with Gunnel Sahlin’s Glass designs are the elegant shapes and the strong use of colour.
 Drawing her inspiration from nature, where the colours of flowers form the palette for her creative designs, Gunnel lives today in a converted School House in the forest rich area of Sörmland.

-You started your career as a textile designer, how did this lead to designing Glass for Kosta Boda?
+You started your career as a textile designer, how did this lead to designing glass for Kosta Boda?

 I was working for Katja of Sweden in New York when I was approached by Kosta Boda.
-They had plans to expand from Glass and Crystal to a range of Home Accessories.
+They had plans to expand from glass and crystal to a range of home accessories.
 After I started working for them that plan fell through and I ended up designing glass objects.
 I was very attracted to how glass captured colour and wanted to move Kosta in another direction away from all that traditional crystal to a new aesthetic.
 I was not intimidated by the lack of knowledge with working with glass.
 This led to a new direction for Kosta, a totally unorthodox and different aesthetic than what the company was known for.
 I wanted to communicate with a younger consumer, and in a way I was responsible for revitalising the company.

 One main thread that runs through all your Art Glass is the strong use of colour.
 How did you come to be so inspired by colour?